dylan-hackers/historic-dylan-svn/libraries/utilities/logging/README.txt

 Logging Library
 ~~~~~~~~~~~~~~~

 ..
+Copyright (c) 2011 Carl L Gay
+   See License.txt for details.

+..
 This file uses the reStructured Text markup language, which can be rendered
    as (X)HTML, LateX, etc.  See http://docutils.sourceforge.net for details.